polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Collective

-Most often used to refer to an instance of the [Collective pallet](#collective) on Polkadot SDK-based networks such as [Kusama](#kusama) or [Polkadot](#polkadot) if the Collective pallet is part of the [Framework for Runtime Aggregation of Modularized Entities](#frame-framework-for-runtime-aggregation-of-modularized-entities) (FRAME)-based [runtime](#runtime) for the network.
+Most often used to refer to an instance of the Collective pallet on Polkadot SDK-based networks such as [Kusama](#kusama) or [Polkadot](#polkadot) if the Collective pallet is part of the FRAME-based runtime for the network.

-A council primarily serves to optimize and balance the more inclusive referendum system.

 ## Consensus